Updated on May 14th, 2022 by Felix Martinez

 Intuitive Surgical isn’t resting on its laurels, however.
 The company continues to use the cash it generates to invest in future growth, including improving its core da Vinci system, but also in creating new products that serve related needs.

-The company’s most recent earnings report showed a slowdown compared to prior quarters, but again, this was due to COVID-19-related disruption, and not a fundamental deterioration in the company’s prospects.
-Worldwide da Vinci procedures rose 7% year-over-year, reflecting what the company called a partial recovery from COVID-19.
+The company’s most recent earnings report showed growth compared to prior quarters.
+Worldwide da Vinci procedures rose 19% year-over-year, reflecting what the company called recovery from COVID-19.
+The compound annual growth rate between the first quarter of 2019 and the first quarter of 2022 was approximately 15%.

-It also shipped 195 da Vinci systems, a decline of 29% from the 275 systems it shipped in the same period a year ago.
-However, the installed base grew 8% year-over-year to 5,865 systems as of the end of the quarter.
+It also shipped 311 da Vinci systems, an increase of 15% from the 275 systems it shipped in the same period a year ago.
+However, the installed base grew 13% year-over-year to 6,920 systems as of the end of the quarter.

-Instruments and accessories revenue was up 4% year-over-year to $631 million, which was driven by the growth in procedure volume.
-Systems revenue was down 21% to $268 million, attributable to fewer new machines being shipped.
+Instruments and accessories revenue was up 14.7% year-over-year to $810 million, which was driven by the growth in procedure volume.
+Systems revenue was up 16.1% to $249.3 million, attributable to more new machines being shipped.

-Net income came to $334 million, or $2.77 per share on an adjusted basis, down from $409 million and $3.43 per share in the same period a year ago.
-Intuitive Surgical built its cash position by a further $287 million in Q3, and it now stands at $6.4 billion.
+Net income came to $369.4 million, or $1.13 per share on an adjusted basis, down from $435.2 million and $1.17 per share in the same period a year ago.
+Intuitive Surgical lower its cash position by a further $217.7 million in Q1, and it now stands at $8.4 billion.

 Intuitive Surgical’s competitive advantage is obvious in that it is the only company in the world that makes a machine that is as versatile and well-accepted among medical practitioners as da Vinci.
 Its unparalleled growth in the past two decades is a testament to its durable advantage.